aloneguid/awesome-dotnet/README.md

 # Awesome .NET

 Community-curated, PR free, self-managing list of awesome .NET goodness.
+Make sure this list is alive even when I'm not!

 ## How to Contribute

-1. [Create a new issue](../../issues/new/choose) and fill in all the information.
-2. You like appears in the list in one of two cases:
-    - If gets at least **5 likes (👍)** from any GitHub users.
-    - Or a like from myself, the Benevolent Dictator for Life (BDFL).
+To add a new link, [create a new issue](../../issues/new/choose) and fill in all the information.
+The link will appear on this page automatically if gets at least **5 likes (👍)** or a like from BDFL.
+To update existing link, create a new issue with existing URL, all the information will be replaced.

 # Links